 RAIN RFID solutions include three main elements:

-- Endpoints - an item and its attached RAIN RFID tag chip radio that uniquely identifies the item
+- Endpoints: an item and its attached RAIN RFID tag chip that uniquely identifies the item

-- Connectivity – devices that enable wireless, bi-directional communication with endpoints
+- Connectivity: smart edge devices that enable wireless, bi-directional communication with endpoints

 In a basic RAIN RFID system, tags are attached to all items that are to be tracked.
 A RAIN RFID tag is comprised of a tag chip (sometimes called an integrated circuit or IC) attached to an antenna that has been printed, etched, stamped or vapor-deposited onto a mount which is often a paper substrate or PolyEthylene Therephtalate (PET).
 The chip and antenna combo, called an inlay, is then converted or sandwiched between a printed label and its adhesive backing or inserted into a more durable structure.
 Finished tags are available in a wide variety of shapes and sizes including labels or stickers, apparel hang tags, security tags, and industrial asset tags used on pallets and heavy machinery.
 Advancements in RAIN RFID have made it possible to tag liquids and metals.
 The type of tag needed depends on the item being tagged and where and how connectivity devices will engage it.